bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 In Razor-based tests, those written in `.razor` files, passing parameters is exactly the same as in your normal Blazor pages and components.

-For C#-based test code, you can:
+For C#-based test code, help is needed.
+This comes as:

-- use loosely typed factory methods
+- Loosely typed factory methods
-- use a simple tuple-based syntax, i.e. `(name, value)`
+- Simple tuple-based syntax, i.e. `(name, value)`
-- use a strongly typed builder (still experimental)
+- Strongly typed builder (still experimental)

-There are two methods in bUnit that allows passing parameters:
+There are two methods in bUnit that allows passing parameters in C#-based test code:

 - `RenderComponent` on the test context
 - `SetParametersAndRender` on a rendered component